Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ### Second and Third Year Calculation

 The user can also have the system calculate the price for a second and third year.
-This is calculated at 90% of the 1 year price for the second year and 85% of the one year price for the third year.
-This is following the pricing guidelines that the reps in my company follow, the discount is applied to incentivies customers to renew for more than one year.
+This is calculated at 90% of the one year price for the second year and 85% of the one year price for the third year.
+This is following the pricing guidelines that the reps in my company follow, the discount is applied to incentivise customers to renew for more than one year.
 So this calculator quickly presents the pricing for all three years.

  ![ppm](assets/images/ppm-feature.png)